zarkone/ring-redis-session/README.md

 Why?
 ----

-The reason I wrote `clj-redis-session` is that the only Redis-backed sesssion store I could find ([rrss][rrss]) doesn't support hierarchical data structures, e.g. lists, maps.
+The reason `clj-redis-session` was written was that there was a need for a Redis-backed session store that supported hierarchical data structures, and the only Redis session store available ([rrss][rrss]) ... didn't.

 Installation